Empirical distributions of the robustified $t$-test statistics: Illustrative examples

 where $q_{\alpha_1}$ and $q_{\alpha_2}$ be the $1-\alpha_1$ and $\alpha_2$ upper quantiles of the distribution of $T_B$, respectively.
 The end points of {the equi-tailed} confidence interval are also easily obtained as

 As an illustration, we consider the data set provided by Example 7.1-5 of \cite{Hogg/Tanis/Zimmerman:2015}.
-In the example, the data on the amount of butterfat in pounds produced by a typical cow are provided.
-These data are 481, 537, 513, 583, 453, 510, 570, 500, 457, 555, 618, 327, 350, 643, 499, 421, 505, 637, 599, 392.
-Assuming the normality, they obtained the confidence interval based on the Student $t$-test statistic which is given by
+In the example, the data about the amount of butterfat in pounds produced by a typical cow are 481, 537, 513, 583, 453, 510, 570, 500, 457, 555, 618, 327, 350, 643, 499, 421, 505, 637, 599, 392.
+Based on the normality assumption, \citeauthor{Hogg/Tanis/Zimmerman:2015} obtained the confidence intervals based on the $t$-test statistic in (\ref{t:test}), which is given by

-To investigate the effect of {data} contamination, we replaced the last observation (392) with the value of $\delta$ {ranging} from $0$ to $2000$ in a grid-like fashion.
-In Figure~\ref{FIG:CI} (a), we plotted the low and upper ends of the confidence intervals based on the Student, $T_A$ and $T_B$ versus the value of $\delta$.
+To investigate the effect of data contamination, we replaced the last observation (392) with the value of $\delta$ ranging from $0$ to $2000$ in a grid-like fashion.
+In Figure~\ref{FIG:CI} (a), we plotted the low and upper ends of the confidence interval based on the Student $t$-test, $T_A$ and $T_B$ versus the value of $\delta$.
 In Figure~\ref{FIG:CI} (b), we plotted the interval lengths of the confidence intervals under consideration.
-As shown in Figure~\ref{FIG:CI}, the confidence interval based on the conventional Student $t$-test statistic changes dramatically while the confidence intervals based on $T_A$ and $T_B$ do not change much.
+As shown in Figure~\ref{FIG:CI}, the confidence intervals based on the conventional Student $t$-test statistic change dramatically while the confidence intervals based on $T_A$ and $T_B$ do not change much, justifying the robustness of $T_A$ and $T_B$.